mdmorris/2DAlphabet/index.md

 amount subtracted from data to form the initial QCD estimate in the $$x$$ sidebands can change!
 Thus, QCD and $$Bkg_A$$ are fit simultaneously to derive a total background estimate.
-The details of accounting for systematic uncertainties are explained in the [systematics section](systematics).
+The details of accounting for systematic uncertainties are explained in the [Configuration files](/docs/config) section.

 A useful feature of the 2D Alphabet setup is that multiple pairs of pass and fail distributions (called "Alphabet pairs") can be fit simultaneously.
 For